 - Assemble your equipment.

-Assess your fitness level
+Assessing your fitness level for an exercise program

 You probably have some idea of how fit you are.
 However, assessing and recording baseline (starting) fitness scores can give you benchmarks (points of comparison) against which to measure your progress.
-Check:

 - Your pulse rate before and after a walk